 - With less than $5,000, you incur an inactivity fee of $24.95

 - As of April 1st, 2015, an inactivity fee of $24.95 per quarter is charged to clients with under CAD $5,000 in combined total equity for any quarter in which the client does not complete one commissionable trade.

 - Questrade will cover the cost of transferring holdings over as long as you transfer $25,000

 Questrade is one of the platforms that can support dual currencies and it’s a must-have if you are going to be interested in holding US companies in your portfolio.
 As you can see below, the account has separate cash accounts.

 The trading platform is intuitive.
 There are clear call outs and naming that are easy to understand for all investors.
 The top bar is clear and there are added links at the bottom with more details to educate new users.

-While the website is intuitive and easy to use, the mobile app was not easy to identified.
-It’s called Questrade IQ which is confusing with Portfoio IQ.
-It is the right app and you can see your portfolio, news and watch list.
-It’s functional but the naming of the menus differ from the web site and take a little time to adjust.
+While the website is intuitive and easy to use, the mobile app was not easy to identify.
+It’s called Questrade IQ which is confusing with Portfolio IQ.
+It is the right app and you can see your portfolio, news, and watch list.
+It’s functional but the naming of the menus differ from the website and take a little time to adjust.

 Comments by Readers